Quantum illumination reveals phase-shift inducing cloaking: ACKNOWLEDGMENT

 The authors thank Ryan Sweke, A. Marx and S. Pogorzalek for the useful discussions.
-We acknowledge support from Spanish MINECO FIS2015-69983-P; UPV/EHU UFI 11/55 and a PhD grant, AQuS project, the German Research Foundation through FE 1564/1-1, Elite Network of Bavaria through the program ExQM, and the IMPRS Quantum Science and Technology.
+We acknowledge support from Spanish MINECO/FEDER FIS2015-69983-P, Basque Government IT472-10, UPV/EHU PhD grant, AQuS project, the German Research Foundation through FE 1564/1-1, Elite Network of Bavaria through the program ExQM, and the IMPRS Quantum Science and Technology.

-\onecolumngrid In this Supplemental Material, we discuss details useful for the understanding of the main results of the paper.